markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 Next the **Auto-Regressive** or (AR(1)) part.
 Auto-regressive roughly translates to 'regressed on itself', and implies that we can learn something about Y~t+1~ from Y~t~.
 Said differently, prior values (in this case from 1 prior time-step) are good indicators of subsequent future values, so we capture this with an auto-regressive term.

 Finally the **Moving Average** or (MA(1)) part.
-Moving-average is similar to the A part, in that we use prior values to inform our prediction of future values, but instead of focusing on the actual values we focus instead on the prior errors, specifically our forecasting errors.
+Moving-average is similar to the A part, in that we use prior values to inform our prediction of future values, but instead of focusing on the actual values we focus instead on prior errors, specifically our forecasting errors.
 These errors are computed as we fit the model, and like many things in life, we use our past errors to inform our future predictions.

 Now let's discuss the second part: `(0,1,1)[12]`.
 This is the seasonality portion of our model and can be interpreted similarly to the first part.
 The model is determining the difference in each month's number of views across time, so Jan.
 2015 - Jan.
 2014 - Jan 2013...you get the point.
 That's the integrated part.
 The model also calculates a historical moving average with exponential weighting.
 The amount of weighting (or smoothing) is determined by the `sma1` coefficient contained in the above model.
 Coefficients that are closer to 1 indicate that more months (across history) are being used to determine how much future months will differ from the average of previous months.

 Finally the coefficient for our external regressor -- number of post-season games won -- has a value of 296550.
 This coefficient is interpreted just like a linear regression model; for each additional Patriot's post-season win, we expect ~296K more visits to Tom Brady's page.

 If that all makes sense, let's test our model on the final data, with our external variable set to 2 playoff games, and see how our prediction of Tom Brady's page views compared to what actually happened.
+In essence, we are saying "The Patriots will make the superbowl but wont win."
+It turns out betting against the Patriots in the superbowl can be a bad move, something I've experienced firsthard.

 ```r